Jiri2059/sqz_carmenu/README.md

 # SQZ_CARMENU SCRIPT
 Simple CarControlMenu.
-You can control vehicle with simple esx_menu_default menu.
+You can control vehicle with menu.
 There are possibilities such as turn off engine, wnidows and more.

 <div align="center">